 With boneless chicken thighs, it’s even easier.
 It is expected to bake for 25 – 35 minutes to get it done.
 Check the temperature by using the thermometer until it reaches 165°F.

 As it takes less time and is easy to make, this type of chicken is often a go-to cooking menu for busy people.
 Moreover, some people may not like the fatty skin on it, so they prefer to remove it and get straight to the tender lean meat.

-This type of chicken thighs will take up to 50% longer than the fresh one to cook.
+This type of chicken thighs will take longer than the fresh one to cook.
 For the frozen chicken thighs, you will bake them for 50 – 60 minutes.
 You should check the internal temperature carefully when cooking them, or your chicken may look cooked on the outside while the inside still remains undercooked.

 It would be better if you thaw the frozen ones in advance before baking them.
 The thawed chicken thighs will take about 40 – 50 minutes to be fully cooked.

 Foods wrapped in aluminum foil will take longer (usually a few more minutes) to be fully cooked.
 The silver surface reflects infrared light, which slows down the cooking process.

 Another downside to this way is that the foiled chicken thighs are not brownish as the unwrapped ones.

 However, baking wrapped foods will add more moisture and flavorful quality as the juice is locked inside the foil while steaming.
 But you need not to wrap it too tight to make room for the chicken thighs in the foil so it can be heated evenly.